AltropInc/alt/doc/script/Scopes.md

         enter (x: string) : string
         {
-            selfclass;   // refers to bar because any subclass of func is final ownerclass;  // refers to the class of the instance that wons the nar instance
+            selfclass;   // refers to bar because any subclass of func is final ownerclass;  // refers to the class of the instance that owns the bar instance
                          // It is not necessarily A, rather, can be any subclass of A }
+    }

+    enter()
+    {
+        selfclass;   // refers to the class of the instance currently executing the enter block, and
+                     // and it can any subclass of A
     }
 }
 ```